 We accept the following passes and permits on our services, subject to the conditions listed below.

 National Concessionary Travel Pass

-Outside of the times shown here, the full adult fare is payable for all Concessionary Travel Pass holders.
+Outside of the times listed above, the full adult fare is payable for all Concessionary Travel Pass holders.

 To check if you are eligible for a National Concessionary Travel Pass, please click the relevant link below:

 How do I use my pass?
-Simply hold your pass against the card reader on the ticket machine and wait until it beeps.
-Then, just show your pass to the driver to confirm you're the authorised holder & take your seat.
+Simply tap your pass on the ticket machine as you board the bus & take your seat.

-What if my pass doesn't work?
-If your pass doesn't work, you'll need to pay the full adult fare.
-You should contact your card issuer to arrange for a replacement pass so you can travel free on future journeys.
+What if my pass needs to be replaced?
+You should contact your card issuer to arrange for a replacement pass so you can go smart on future journeys.
 In Greater Manchester, you can telephone Transport for Greater Manchester on 0161 244 1050 or visit any TfGM travel shop.

 Concession Plus Pass

 If you hold a Concession Plus Pass, you can use this to travel on any of our buses at any time.
 Find more details about eligibility.

 If you are under 16 you can purchase a concessionary fare on our services, however if you're aged between 11 and 16 you must have an igo pass to prove your age.